mosaicml/examples/examples/end-to-end-examples/support_chatbot/README.md

 mcli run -f mcli_yamls/conversion/convert_txt_to_stream.yaml --cluster CLUSTER
 ```

-**The conversion YAMLs will not work on local directories if the data is not git pushed onto the repository linked by the YAML.** This means that it will not be able to recognize and oci path to data, but only a local path in the github repository (you can feed it the relative path from *step 1*).
+**The conversion YAMLs will not work on local directories if the data is not git pushed onto the repository linked by the YAML.** This means that it will not be able to recognize a remote path to data, but only a local path in the github repository (you can feed it the relative path from *step 1*).
 Thus, if you choose to use the YAML method, make sure that you push the data downloaded from *step* one to your repository.
 That being said, github repositories are typically very small and you can probably just run this locally:

 ```bash
 python scripts/conversion/convert_txt_to_stream.py \